Authors of section

 Recurrent osteomyelitis

-Fracture-site infections may be intermittent, with periods of symptomatic inflammation (pain, redness, swelling and perhaps development of an open wound) separated by satisfactory comfort and function.
+Fracture-site infections may be intermittent, with periods of symptomatic inflammation (pain, redness, swelling and perhaps development of an open wound).
 They may recur after many years of quiescence.

-Such patients need individual assessment and treatment planning.
+Such patients need thorough assessment and treatment planning.
 If the fracture is satisfactorily united, and the patient is functional, the primary goal is to heal the infection.
 Recurrence is usually due to a persisting collection of bacteria, typically around fixation hardware, or necrotic bone.
 A necrotic fragment (sequestrum) may lie adjacent to, or within, the previously fractured bone.
 If hardware is present, its removal is almost always an essential part of treating the infection.
-A sequestrum may be hidden under a retained plate, or hard to find adjacent to an intramedullary nail.
-If a sinus tract is present, it typically leads to the source of recurrent infection, and offers a guide to debridement.
+A sequestrum may be hidden under a retained plate or be hard to find because it is adjacent to an intramedullary nail.
+If a sinus tract is present, it typically leads to the source of recurrent infection and offers a guide to debridement.
 Cross-sectional imaging (CT, or MRI) helps in locating sequestra and necrotic bone.
-They may be most helpful after prior hardware removal.
+This may be most helpful after hardware removal.

 classifications of wound infection